ashish-d/k2f-portal-pages/installation.md

 - **Assign Kandy user for each Salesforce user**
-  - When the widget `Kandy Links | Kandy Assignment` loads for the first time, it assigns Kandy users to Salesforce users automatically.
+  - When the widget `Kandy Admin Links | Kandy Assignment` loads for the first time, it assigns Kandy users to Salesforce users automatically.
 Going forward, an administrator can maintain these associations using this link `Kandy Assignment`.
   - When Administrator adds a new user through `Setup | Manage Users | Users | New User`, this user will be assigned automatically to a Kandy user.
 If all Kandy users are already assigned, a new Kandy user will be created.
+  - Administrator can manually assign Salesforce user to Kandy user through `Kandy Admin Links | Kandy Assignment | New Assignment`
+  - Administrator can automatically assign existing Kandy users to Salesforce users through `Kandy Admin Links | Kandy Assignment | Auto Assign Kandy Users`
+  - Administrator can keep Kandy users in sync with Kandy Portal through `Kandy Admin Links | Kandy Assignment | Sync Kandy Users`

 - **Add PSTN, SMS, P2P Call to Contact page**
   - View a particular contact